-Tom Pelphrey, who played Wendy's brother Ben and shook things up last season when he became aware of what his sister was up to, wil almost certainly won't be back, given that he was killed (although that hasn't stopped theorists from speculating he might still be alive because his death wasn't shown on screen).
+Tom Pelphrey, who played Wendy's brother Ben and shook things up last season when he became aware of what his sister was up to, will almost certainly won't be back, given that he was killed (although that hasn't stopped theorists from speculating he might still be alive because his death wasn't shown on screen).
 Janet McTeer, who played Helen, is also likely out, as she was shot to death in that jaw-dropping final moment, but she could conceivably return for an episode.
-She's absolutely dead, and Ozark definitely isn't a supernatural series so it's not like she'll be haunting Wendy -- but they have done a flashback episode before, so perhaps there could be one featuring Helen's past to offer more insight on Navarro.
+She's absolutely dead, and Ozark definitely isn't a supernatural series, so it's not like she'll be haunting Wendy—but they have done a flashback episode before, so perhaps there could be one featuring Helen's past to offer more insight on Navarro.
 Of course, it's all up in the air, so right now just assume you'll be seeing the mainstays again next season.

-What will Ozark Season 4 be about?
+What will Ozark Season 4 Part 2 be about?

 You may remember that right after cartel leader Omar Navarro shot and killed Helen as soon as she and the Byrdes arrived at his home in Mexico, he devilishly said, "This is a beginning."
-So, while Wendy and Marty may never have had their teeth sunk so deep into their scheme -- Wendy working closely with Navarro and Marty trying to convince the FBI to take down Navarro's rivals -- it sounds like they're about to face a whole new set of terrors in their now very close relationship to the cartel boss.
+So, while Wendy and Marty may never have had their teeth sunk so deep into their scheme—Wendy working closely with Navarro and Marty trying to convince the FBI to take down Navarro's rivals—it sounds like they're about to face a whole new set of terrors in their now very close relationship to the cartel boss.

 He also explained that Navarro killed Helen instead of Marty and Wendy because not only did they get their casino up and running, but "... in Navarro’s mind, [the Byrde's] claim that they have the FBI on their side and can swing the power of the US government in the intervention in the drug war against their rivals, that’s something virtually no one else can do."
 So, that relationship dynamic, plus the fact that Marty has been in contact with FBI agents even against Agent Maya Miller's requests as she grows more impatient herself, will all likely percolate in the next season.

-Mundy also added, "If we're lucky enough to get a Season 4, I think it will be about whether or not Ruth really can create something of her own that she wants and is sustainable, or if she wants something else.
+Mundy also added, "I think it will be about whether or not Ruth really can create something of her own that she wants and is sustainable, or if she wants something else.
 And I think it will be about if the Byrdes can they turn the biggest mistake of their lives into this huge advantage, and how much will karma catch up with them if they do?"

 Regardless, it sounds like there's no backing out for anybody until this thing really reaches a head, be it with the cartel or the law enforcement.